RafaBargiela/MiSeqDualIndx/README.md

 ```
 Regard that in both scripts we use the option -O, to set the number of CPU cores to use and make faster the process.
 In case of assign_taxonomy.py, if we want to use this option we have to run the alternative script parallel_assign_taxonomy_blast.py (there are also other option which use other algorithms like uclust or vsearch).

-The most important output file is the otu_table_mc2_w_tax_no_pynast_failures.biom.
+The most important output is the *otu_table_mc2_w_tax_no_pynast_failures.biom* file.
 This table provide the abundance of reads for each otu on each sample, with the related taxonomy. *mc2* means minimum count of 2, so it only shows those OTUs with a number of reads >1.
 It is very convenient to convert this file in a most readable format, using the following command:
 ```shell
 biom convert -i otu_table_mc2_w_tax_no_pynast_failures.biom -o Final_otu_table.txt --to-tsv --header-key taxonomy
 ```